skrimby1/ESPLarmo/README.md

 Current status
 * Displays current date and time, in Nintendo design and style.
-* Animated sleeping Mario, for nighttime display
+* Animated sleeping Mario, for nighttime in Mario 64 theme
 * Joystick functionality
 * Switching to menu with joystick